Cork county hurling team: 1940s

 In 1942 Cork defeated Tipperary in the Munster final and silenced their critics, before going on to claim their second consecutive All-Ireland title by again defeating Dublinn.
-In 1943 Cork were repeat Munster champions and qualified for the All-Ireland final where their opponents were expected to be Kilkenny.
-Kilkenny however, were defeated by Antrim, a junior team, in the All-Ireland semi-final.
+In 1943, Cork were repeat Munster champions and qualified for the All-Ireland final, where their opponents were expected to be Kilkenny.
+Kilkenny, however, were defeated by Antrim, a junior team, in the All-Ireland semi-final.
 Cork went on to record a victory over Antrim in the final and claim a third consecutive All-Ireland victory.
 In 1944, Cork repeated as Munster champions, defeating Mick Mackey's Limerick side in the decider.
 They defeated Galway before beating their old enemy Dublin in the final.
-Cork set a record of four All-Ireland titles in-a-row that has never been equalled.
+Cork set a record of four All-Ireland titles in-a-row the first team to do this.

 Five All-Ireland titles in-a-row was beyond this Cork team, as they were defeated in the 1945 Munster final.
 They returned in 1946, however, winning back their Munster crown and defeating Kilkenny in the All-Ireland final.
 Cork player Christy Ring, at the age of 25, collected his fifth All-Ireland winners medal.
-In 1947 Cork were playing in their sixth All-Ireland final of the decade.
-In what has been described as the greatest All-Ireland Hurling Final of all-time Cork were defeated by a single point.
+In 1947, Cork were playing in their sixth All-Ireland final of the decade.
+In what has been described as the greatest All-Ireland Hurling Final of all time, Cork were defeated by a single point.
 This defeat brought an end to the run of success of the Cork team of the 1940s.

 1950s

 Between 1949 and 1951 Cork had met Tipperary every year in the Munster final.
-Each year Tipp had won and went on to claim the All-Ireland title.
-By 1952 Cork had an extra motivating factor because they realised that if Tipperary beat them again, they would almost certainly win a fourth consecutive All-Ireland title and equal the record set by Cork in the 1940s.
-At the start of the 1952 championship Tipp were hot favourites to retain their All-Ireland crown.
+Each year, Tipperary had won and went on to claim the All-Ireland title.
+By 1952, Cork had an extra motivating factor because they realised that if Tipperary beat them again, they would almost certainly win a fourth consecutive All-Ireland title and equal the record set by Cork in the 1940s.
+At the start of the 1952 championship, Tipperary was favored to retain their All-Ireland crown.
 It looked like the same old story in the Munster final as Cork conceded a goal after just three minutes of play.
 A goal for Cork from Mossie O'Riordan was the turning point of the match, however, and Cork ended Tipp's hopes of four in-a-row with a scoreline of 1–11 to 2–7.
 Christy Ring, who had again proved instrumental in the victory, was shouldered off the field with blood streaming down his face and a bandage around his head.
 Cork went on to narrowly defeat Galway in the All-Ireland semi-final before hammering Dublin in the final.